straw-hat-team/adr/src/adrs/5177934677/README.md

   is not authorship and is permitted for keys the propagator does not own.

+### Prefix identity and stability

+A prefix is an opaque identifier that borrows DNS syntax for decentralized uniqueness.
+It is not a live pointer to a DNS record:

+- A prefix does not need to resolve.
+Ownership is established when the prefix is first documented, per the reservation rules above, not by holding the DNS registration.
+- Teams do not need their own domain.
+Ownership delegates the way DNS
+  does: a team `MAY` mint a prefix under a domain its organization owns (for example, `payments.example.com/`).
+- Once a key under a prefix has been written, the prefix is permanent.
+  Renaming, losing, or selling the domain later does not transfer or invalidate the prefix, and registering a lapsed domain grants no claim over keys already documented by another writer.
+- Because persisted records are immutable, writers `SHOULD` mint prefixes on the most stable name available, such as a product or system name rather than corporate branding.
+Migrating to a new prefix means writing new keys going forward; keys under the old prefix remain valid in persisted records forever and `MUST NOT` be rewritten.

 ### Lifetime contract

 An **operation** is a single logical write performed in response to one